crnvl/place/README.md

 # place
-Built with yew, actix and mongodb 👍
+Built with yew, actix and mongodb 👍(i lied)

 # How to draw
 // todo, but i might be too lazy to include drawing in the rust frontend, so you'd need to use post requests lmao